udirno/gmail-promo-agent/docs/blog/how-we-built-gmail-promo-agent-with-claude.md

 ## How I Built It with Claude

-I'm not a software engineer.
-I'm trying to keep up in the age of AI like everyone else.
-But I wanted to test whether publicly available AI tools could help me solve a real problem in my daily life.
+I’m not a software engineer, but I was curious if I could build a simple AI tool that could actually make my life easier.

 Here's the exact process I followed.
-If you're non-technical like me, you can use this same approach for your own projects.

 ### Step 1: Figure Out What I Actually Needed